-- Some decisions (e.g. Pre-bureau risk category) and input data (e.g. Applicant data) are required by multiple decisions, i.e. the information requirements network is not a tree - Business knowledge models (see Affordability calculation) may be invoked by multiple decisions - Business knowledge models (see Credit contingency factor) may be invoked by other business knowledge models.
+- Some decisions (e.g. Pre-bureau risk category) and input data (e.g. Applicant data) are required by multiple decisions, i.e. the information requirements network is not a tree - Business knowledge models (see Affordability calculation) may be invoked by multiple decisions - Business knowledge models (see Credit contingency factor) may be invoked by other business knowledge models - Some decisions do not have associated business knowledge models - Knowledge sources may provide authority for multiple decisions and/or business knowledge models.

-Figure 55: DRD of all automated decision-making
+Figure 63: DRD of all automated decision-making